Kiyamou/VapourSynth-JincResize/README.md

 ## Description

-JincResize works by Jinc (EWA Lanczos) algorithms.

-The "r6.1" branch (Release r1 - r6.1) is modified from EWA-Resampling-VS: https://github.com/Lypheo/EWA-Resampling-VS. Added 8 bit and 32 bit support, and some code optimization.
+JincResize is a resizer plugin for VapourSynth, works.
+Support 8-16 bit and 32 bit sample type.
+Support YUV color family.

-The master branch is ported from AviSynth version: https://github.com/AviSynth/jinc-resize and based on EWA-Resampling-VS.
+The master branch is ported from [AviSynth plugin](https://github.com/AviSynth/jinc-resize) and based on [EWA-Resampling-VS](https://github.com/Lypheo/EWA-Resampling-VS).
+(In development, much faster than "r6.1" branch, add parameters, but has bug when there are texts on screen for 8-16 bit input)

-I'm a beginner for C++.
-The plugin needs improvement.
-I will try to modify in the future.
+The "r6.1" branch (Release r1 - r6.1) is old version, based on [EWA-Resampling-VS](https://github.com/Lypheo/EWA-Resampling-VS).

-If want to learn more about Jinc, you can read the [blog post](https://zhuanlan.zhihu.com/p/103910606) (Simplified Chinese / 简体中文).
+If want to learn more about Jinc, you can read the [post](https://zhuanlan.zhihu.com/p/103910606) (Simplified Chinese / 简体中文).

 ## Usage